mottensmann/GCalignR/README.md

     devtools::install_github("mastoffel/GCalignR", build_vignettes = TRUE)
 ```

--   If the installation fails try the following commands (tested with a new installation of R 3.2.5)
+-   If the installation fails try installing the packages devtools, ggplot2 and vegan with the commmands below (tested with a new installation of R 3.2.5)

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {